quic-shaksuma/eld/docs/userguide/documentation/linker_plugins/linker_plugins.rst

 :code:`eld::plugin::LinkerWrapper::getImageLayoutChecksum`.
 A plugin cannot perform any action that tries to modify the image layout now.

-Deep Dive into the Plugin Interfaces
+Deep Dive into the Plugin Types
 ========================================

+There are two distinct kinds of linker plugins: LinkerPlugin and layout plugins.
+LayoutPlugins focus on simplifying the modification of specific layout components, such as input and output sections.
+In contrast LinkerPlugins are more general, uniform and offer more functionalitier than the layout plugins.

-Plugin class
+PluginBase class
 ------------------

 This is the base plugin class for all the plugin interface classes.
 It provides common functionalities to all the plugin interfaces.
-This class can not be directly used by a user.
+It is a pure virtual class and thus cannot be instantiated / directly used.

-.. doxygenclass:: eld::plugin::Plugin
+.. doxygenclass:: eld::plugin::PluginBase
    :members:

 Please note, that even though the virtual functions -- :code:`Plugin::Init`,